 Unicasting refers to one-to-one streaming, whereby the provider sends individual streams to viewers.
 It doesn’t matter if the requested content is the same; the provider will duplicate it and send personalized streams to each viewer.

-This delivery method is suitable and widely used in streaming on-demand content.
+This delivery method is suitable and widely used for streaming on-demand content.

 The perks of unicasting include the delivery of personalized streams tailored to your streaming needs, including bandwidth capability and device capacity.